saboyle/LeavingCareWiki/ContinuuingSupport.md

 If you're in your teens make contact with other care leavers at the **IMO Hub** [http://imohub.org.uk/about/](http://imohub.org.uk/about/)

-or for those over 18 contact **Listening Works** between 6pm and midnight [https://www.family-action.org.uk/listening-works/](https://www.family-action.org.uk/listening-works/)
+or for those over 18 chat with other care leavers at **Listening Works** between 6pm and midnight [https://www.family-action.org.uk/listening-works/](https://www.family-action.org.uk/listening-works/)

-Contact the advice line at **Become** [https://www.becomecharity.org.uk/for-young-people/care-advice-line/](https://www.becomecharity.org.uk/for-young-people/care-advice-line/)
+For expert help call the advice line at **Become** [https://www.becomecharity.org.uk/for-young-people/care-advice-line/](https://www.becomecharity.org.uk/for-young-people/care-advice-line/)

 or **Coram Voice**